DarshanASC6/Conversation-Bot/README.md

 20. 6/3/20, 10:26 PM.
 Perhaps I need therapy.
 Or maybe just a therapy dog.
 I lowkey love how this just transitioned from my casual notes on development to a place for me to open up.

 21. 6/3/20, 10:39 PM.
 Just finished adding all the sources.
 Everything in this readme file is decent practice, I feel, so I'll try to keep it up as time goes on.

+22. 6/4/20, 10:37 AM.
+Last night I was kinda a wreck, ngl.
+I talked to a friend and got over it, though, so I'm all good now.
+I might think up some more stuff to add to the bot, but I'm not in much of a hurry.

+23. 6/4/20, 11:04 AM.